 If your household experiences a change in income or financial hardship during the school year, please be aware that free and reduced applications can be submitted at any time, and if approved benefits begin as of the date of application.

-Be advised, incomplete meals, second meals, double portions, a la carte items, milk with home lunch, and morning snack milk (where available) are NOT included in the free or reduced price meal program.
-Please also fill out the disclosure form by following the link below and return to school with the application if you would like to be considered for other reduced price school fees.
+Be advised, breakfast and lunch are free to all students.
+Charges will occur with second meals, double portions, a la carte items, and milk with home lunch.
+If students qualify for free and reduced meals, please fill out the disclosure form by following the link below and return to school with the application if you would like to be considered for other reduced price school fees such as bus passes, athletic fees, and other programs.

 - Free and Reduced Price Meals application form